Mining in Japan: History

-During the Meiji period, mine development was promoted under the policy of the Fengoku Robe (足尾銅山), and coal mining, Ashio Copper Mine, and Kamaishi Mine (釜石鉱山) with iron ore in Hokkaido and northern Kyushu were developed.
+During the Meiji period, mine development was promoted under the policy of the Fengoku Robe by developing coal mining, the Ashio Copper Mine (足尾銅山), and the Kamaishi Mine (釜石鉱山) with iron ore in Hokkaido and northern Kyushu.
 The production of high-value gold and silver, even in small quantities, was at the top of the world.
-An important mine was the Ashio Copper Mine which existed since at least the 1600s.
+An important mine was the Ashio Copper Mine which had existed since at least the 1600s.
 It was owned by the Tokugawa shogunate.
 At that time it produced about 1,500 tons annually.
 The mine was closed in 1800.
 In 1871 it became privately owned and reopened when Japan industrialized following the Meiji Restoration.
 By 1885 it produced 4,090 tons of copper (39% of Japan's copper production).
 Due to a lack of regulations it caused substantial pollution.
 In 1911, the government passed the Factory Law which was Japan's first law to address industrial pollution.
 It was closed again in 1973.

 Until the 1960s, during a period of high economic growth, active mining continued at mines in various regions.
-However, large-scale mining was difficult, with mixed quality, and cost were high.
-So foreign resources with low and good quality were imported.
+However, large-scale mining was difficult, with mixed quality, and costs were high.
+So foreign resources with low cost and good quality were imported.
 This resulted in closures of mines in Japan.

 Until the 1970s, all over Japan were mines, oil, natural gas (although a small amount) and coal including gold, silver, copper, iron, zinc mining was done on a large scale.
-After the period of high economic growth, in addition to resource depletion or lower grades, the mining cost rose and price competitiveness was lost so many mines stopped operations.
+After the period of high economic growth, in addition to resource depletion or lower grades, the mining cost rose and price competitiveness was lost.
+So many mines stopped operations.

-The Japanese mining industry began to rapidly decline in the 1980s.
+The Japanese mining industry began to decline rapidly in the 1980s.
 Coal production shrank from a peak of 55 million tons in 1960 to slightly more than 16 million tons in 1985, while coal imports grew to nearly 91 million tons in 1987.
 Domestic coal mining companies faced cheap coal imports and high production costs, which caused them chronic deficits in the 1980s.
 In the late 1980s, Japan's approximately 1 million tons of coal reserves were mostly hard coal used for coking.
 Most of the coal Japan consumed is used to produce electric power.